Skip to main content

 Obviously, price is an important factor when dealing with retailers.
 (Sales tax is usually not, and soon or late will not be at all, since it is clear that before too long Congress will oblige all retailers, regardless of location, to collect sales tax on retail online purchases.)
 But “price” can be a deceptive term when dealing with on-line retailers, because it has two distinct components: nominal sales price (what the retailer shows as “price”); and shipping costs.
 That second is all too easy to forget, and yet in many cases diferences between retailers in shipping charges can more than wipe out any apparent difference in “price” based only on nominal offering price (or, in other cases, it can exaggerate such differences even more).

 A retailer’s shipping charge is not always an easy thing to determine.
 Some retailers are relatively straightforward about their shipping charges, presenting clear tables in their “About Shipping” information pages; but many, probably most, do no such thing.
-With those retailers, the only way to find out shipping costs is to put a case’s worth of wine in their Shopping Cart and then see what the cost is (don’t forget to then remove the case from the Cart).
+With those retailers, the only way to find out shipping costs is to put a case’s worth of wine in their Shopping Cart and then see what the cost is— and don’t forget to then remove the case from the Cart!
 Moreover, many require you to first enter all your shipping—and, often, credit—info before you can get to the shipping cost.
 That is more trouble than many buyers think to go to.
 And all too many buyers don’t really pay full attention at checkout time, having formed a mental impression of their expenditure from the listed bottle prices.

 Shipping charges can range from literally zero up to almost ten dollars a bottle even on case orders.
 The cost may be, and usually is, determined in part by your distance from the retailer, though a few retailers offer “flat-rate” shipping (at least within the continental U.S.).
 Unless the retailer makes shipping a special deal (more on that farther down this page), the lowest cost will probably be around $2 a bottle (again and always, for case-lot orders—on-line ordering by less than case lots is usually inordinately expensive per bottle) if the retailer is relatively nearby, and can range up to $4 or more per bottle if it’s across the country (or, for a few predatory sellers, it can be from $4 up to $10 a bottle).
 Those rates, mind, are all for ground shipping; if you want some sort of express, such as 3-day, 2-day, or—when available—overnight, shipping costs truly skyrocket.